SuperGrasp: Single-View Object Grasping via Superquadric Similarity Matching, Evaluation, and Refinement: Introduction

-With the rapid development of neural networks, data-driven grasping methods, including sampling-and-evaluation pipelines\cite{gpd,pointnetgpd,xiao2026gapg} and end-to-end approaches\cite{review,contact,xiao2026gapg,fang2020graspnet-1,zhao2021regnet,wei2021gpr,li2024sim}, have achieved significant progress in this field.
-Representative methods such as GPD\cite{gpd} and PointNetGPD\cite{pointnetgpd} adopt a two-stage framework.
-They first sample grasp candidates from point-cloud geometry and then classify these candidates using neural networks.
-However, due to geometric incompleteness in sparse point clouds, the sampled grasp candidates are often unreliable, and the subsequent evaluation models may lack robustness.
-To address this issue, end-to-end methods\cite{contact,wei2021gpr,wang2021graspnessdiscovery,liu2024efficient-end-to-end,fang2020graspnet-1,zhao2021regnet,ni2020pointnet++} directly predict grasp poses from input point clouds.
-Although effective, these methods usually require large-scale training data to learn feasible grasp poses, and their generalization to unseen objects is still limited.
+With the rapid development of neural networks, data-driven grasping methods such as GPD\cite{gpd} and PointNetGPD\cite{pointnetgpd} adopt a two-stage framework.
+They first sample grasp candidates from point-cloud geometry and then classify these candidates using deep neural networks based on the local gripper closing region.
+However, due to geometric incompleteness in sparse point clouds, the sampled grasp candidates are often unreliable, and relying solely on the gripper closing region may further limit the accuracy and robustness of the subsequent evaluation module.

-Inspired by chen et al.\cite{multi}, we propose SuperGrasp, a novel two-stage grasping pipeline, to address the above challenges through a similarity-matching module and a more robust evaluation and refinement module.
-Specifically, in the first stage, we estimate superquadric coefficients from the target object point cloud under a single-view observation to represent its geometric shape.
-We then perform similarity matching against a primitive database constructed offline using superquadric coefficients, where both shape and scale are considered.
-The grasp poses of the top-$N$ most similar primitive objects are subsequently transformed to the target object point cloud, yielding rich and effective grasp candidates.
+To address these challenges, we propose SuperGrasp, a two-stage grasping pipeline similar to PointNetGPD\cite{pointnetgpd}, but with novel modules in both stages.
+Specifically, in the first stage, we directly estimate the superquadric coefficients from the object’s single-view point cloud to approximate its overall geometry.
+We then perform global similarity matching against an offline primitive database built on superquadric coefficients, where both shape and scale are considered, to enhance its geometric representation.
+The grasp poses of the top-$N$ most similar primitive objects are subsequently transformed into the point cloud of the target object, producing rich and effective grasp candidates.

-In the second stage, to enable more reliable evaluation and refinement, we design a new evaluation-refinement network based on PointNet++\cite{qi2017pointnet++} as the backbone.
+In the second stage, to enable more reliable evaluation and refinement, we design an anchor-guided evaluation-refinement network based on PointNet++\cite{qi2017pointnet++} as the backbone.
 The network enlarges the grasp-aware region and takes the initial grasp closure local region as an anchor region.
-Based on this design, it jointly analyzes the geometric features within the initial grasp closure region and the surrounding spatial geometric context, thereby enabling more accurate and robust prediction of grasp feasibility as well as refinement feasibility.
+Based on this design, it jointly analyzes the geometric features within the initial grasp closure region and the surrounding spatial geometric context, enabling more accurate and robust prediction of grasp feasibility, as well as refinement feasibility.